-The managing agent and the syndicate are required to comply with the requirements of the Prudential Regulation Authority (PRA), the Financial Conduct Authority (FCA) and Lloyd's.
+The managing agent and the syndicate are required to comply with the requirements of the Prudential Regulation Authority (PRA), Financial Conduct Authority (FCA) and Lloyd's.
 Lloyd's requirements include those imposed on the Lloyd's market by overseas regulators, particularly in respect of US situs business.
 Regulatory risk is the risk of loss owing to a breach of regulatory requirements or failure to respond to regulatory change.
-The managing agent has a director of risk and assurance who monitors regulatory developments and assesses the impact on agency policy and is supported by an assistant who carries out a compliance monitoring programme.
+The managing agent has a Risk and Assurance Director who monitors regulatory developments and assesses the impact on agency policy.
+They are supported by a Compliance Manager who carries out a compliance monitoring program.